EPIC-guide/epic-guide.github.io/_life/hiking.md

 Also, be very careful when attempting difficult hikes (SAC's T4 and above).
 These hikes are rated difficult for a reason.
 Preferably attempt these with a hiking partner with more experience.
+Also even T3 rated hikes can be dangerous out of season with snow, ice and scree.
 Every year, many people get into [hiking accidents](https://www.swissinfo.ch/eng/business/mountain-accidents-in-switzerland-the-figures/47805430).
 Read the [SAC safety tips](https://www.sac-cas.ch/en/training-and-safety/safety/safety-when-hiking/) before you add to that number.